Manuel Rodriguez de Albuerne y Pérez de Tagle, 5th Marquis of Altamira

 Don Manuel Rodriguez de Albuerne y Pérez de Tagle, 5th Marquis of Altamira (1733–1791) was a Spanish-Mexican aristocrat.
-He was a member of the House of Tagle, one of Spain and Mexico's most important and influential noble family during the 16th to the 19th century.
+He was a member of the House of Tagle, one of Spain and Mexico's most important and influential noble families during the 16th to the 19th century.

 Early life

-He was born on April 5, 1733 in Guadalajara, New Spain and was baptized on 12 April 1733.
+He was born on 5 April 1733, in Guadalajara, New Spain and was baptized on 12 April 1733.
 Don Manuel was the son of Don Juan Rodríguez de Albuerne and Doña Luisa Pérez de Tagle, 4th Marchioness of Altamira.

 Don Manuel inherited the Hacienda Cuisillos after a period of administration by his brother-in-law and legal guardian Domingo Trespalacios Escandón, a judge in the Audiencia of Mexico and a member of the Council of Indies.

 Family

-He married Doña María de la Paz Girón Moctezuma, a direct descendant of Emperor Moctezuma II, and a member of the family of the Duke of Moctezuma de Tultengo on April 21, 1771 in Madrid, Spain.
+He married Doña María de la Paz Girón Moctezuma, a direct descendant of Emperor Moctezuma II, and a member of the family of the Duke of Moctezuma de Tultengo on April 21, 1771, in Madrid, Spain.